0x2E757/PromiseExt/README.md

 # PromiseExt

-PromiseExt is an extension of the native JavaScript `Promise` object, providing additional functionality for managing promise state and handling common use cases such as timeouts, cancellations, and state inspections.
+Extension of the native JavaScript `Promise` class, providing additional functionality for managing promise state and handling common use cases such as timeouts, cancellations, and state inspections.
 This package is designed specifically for TypeScript-based projects.

+The `PromiseExt` class handles the native promise as a private property instead of extending the `Promise` class.
+This approach prevents issues that can arise from third-party library manipulations with the native `Promise` class and its methods.

+Code must target ES2018 or newer because of getters and the `finally` method.

 ## Features